CIS3296SoftwareDesignF21/dbvc/Week2.md

 - Updated installation instructions on README.md with workflow for users to generate their own token
 - Updated bot to public and created instructions for users to add bot to servers directly
 - Created additional server administrator persona based on project feedback
+- Created GuildInit class to recognize user joining server and set up private messaging interface with new user
-- Updated UML Class Diagram with ReadConfig class
+- Updated UML Class Diagram with ReadConfig, GuildInit, ListenerAdaptor classes and EventListener interface
 - Updated Week2.md
 ### Lin Li
 - Created several of the issues in the GitHub Project board and assigned them to team members